HumanitarianStuff/tilehuria-flask/README.md

 pip install uwsgi
 ```

-There's a bug that may prevent the install of uwsgi using pip on Ubuntu 20.04.
-If you encounter this, install uwsgi using apt (```sudo apt install uwsgi-plugin-python3```)

 #### install GDAL
 Discussion of this task, which seems way more complicated than it should be, can be found here (where I found a way to accomplish it): https://stackoverflow.com/questions/32066828/install-gdal-in-virtualenvwrapper-environment
 first the gdal library itself: